eslint/eslint/docs/src/user-guide/command-line-interface.md

 npx eslint lib/**
 ```

-Please note that when passing a glob as a parameter, it will be expanded by your shell.
+Please note that when passing a glob as a parameter, it is expanded by your shell.
 The results of the expansion can vary depending on your shell, and its configuration.
 If you want to use node `glob` syntax, you have to quote your parameter (using double quotes if you need it to run in Windows), as follows:

 ```shell
 npx eslint "lib/**"